g1eny0ung/hugo-theme-dream/docs/params-configurations.md

 Add your custom JS files.

 Same as `customCSS`, except all custom JS files will be placed after the theme JS files.

+## Experimental

+> Note:
+>
+> The experimental parameters are often not perfect.
+They have advantages as well as certain disadvantages.

+### jsDate

+Use [Luxon](https://moment.github.io/luxon/index.html) to replace the built-in [.Format](https://gohugo.io/functions/format/) function.
+This allows you to define the time format more flexibly.

+You may not want to use this param if you want the final date is generated at compile time.
+After setting this param, the date will output as an [RFC3339](https://en.wikipedia.org/wiki/ISO_8601) format and all rest format operations will be executed after the page is loaded.

+For how to define the format, see below.

+### jsDateFormat

+Refer to this page (<https://moment.github.io/luxon/docs/manual/formatting.html>) to define your date format.

+For example, `yyyy-MM-dd` represents a date format like `2021-04-17`.